MicrosoftDocs/CommunityToolkit/docs/mvvm/generators/ObservableProperty.md

 It will also do so with an optimized implementation, so the end result will be even faster.

+> [!NOTE]
-The name of the generated property will be created based on the field name.
+> The name of the generated property will be created based on the field name.
 The generator assumes the field is named either `lowerCamel`, `_lowerCamel` or `m_lowerCamel`, and it will transform that to be `UpperCamel` to follow proper .NET naming conventions.
 The resulting property will always have public accessors, but the field can be declared with any visibility (`private` is recommended).

 ## Running code upon changes